kosmolot-mods/minecraft-mysql-jdbc/README.md

-# MySQL JDBC for Fabric and Forge
+# MySQL JDBC for Minecraft

 MySQL JDBC driver for use as an external library/optional dependency by other projects.

 * This mod doesn't do anything by itself - but it can be used by other mods that need JDBC.
-* This mod is a direct repackage of the [official MySQL connector](https://dev.mysql.com/doc/connector-j/8.0/en/) with added mod metadata to allow it to be loaded on Fabric and Forge.
+* This mod is a direct repackage of the [official MySQL connector](https://dev.mysql.com/doc/connector-j/8.0/en/) with added mod metadata to allow it to be loaded on as a mod or plugin.
 * There are no modifications to the underlying JDBC driver.

 This mod is a universal JAR and runs on all versions of Forge/Fabric/Spigot from 1.12.2 to current.